-Other services offered:
+Other certifications offered:

-- Knuckleboom crane operator - training, certification
+- Knuckleboom crane operations

 - Mobile and overhead crane - inspections

-- Rigger-Signal person - training and qualification
+- Rigger-Signal person

 Crane Institute Certification (CIC) issues NCCA accredited operator certifications for mobile cranes (five types and capacity levels), articulating boom cranes, digger derrick cranes, and service/mechanic truck cranes.
 Certifications are also issued for, riggers, signalpersons and master riggers.
 CIC meets OSHA’s current requirements for crane operator certification by type and capacity and OSHA’s rigger and signalperson qualification requirements.